Protonk/Article-Feedback/readme.md

  - feed.import.R
  	- Ingests the feedback data and the list of project rated articles.
+ - API.get.R
+ 	- Currently a staging place for code which grabs info directly from Wikipedia API
  - feed.plots.R, feed.Animations.R, feed.ggplot.R
  	- For now, most of the big stuff is in here.
 Plots for summary stats and some other things
  - feed.reg.R